openbraininstitute/brain-indexer/_benchmarking/README.md

 ## Files included

 Each of the bash script included in this folder will run a benchmark for a specific use case.
 The benchmarks are:
-* `FLAT_seg_benchmark.sh`: benchmark for indexing and querying segments using FLAT Index.
-* `FLAT_syn_benchmark.sh`: benchmark for indexing and querying synapses using FLAT Index.
 * `SI_seg_benchmark.sh`: benchmark for indexing and querying segments using BrainIndexer.
 * `SI_syn_benchmark.sh`: benchmark for indexing and querying synapses using BrainIndexer.